Integrations

 token

-: details about the vault contract/tokenid
+: details about the vault contract/token

 : the cash tag given to the vault